Armillary Sphere & Curious Tellurians

 Copernican Armillary Sphere

-French Copernican armillary sphere.
-Overall height 24”.
-The armillary rests on top of an ebonized wooden column and carries the scars of woodworms.
-A cast metal yoke supports 12“ diameter brass rings representing the equinoctial and solstitial colures .
-A gray metal alloy ecliptic dial is inscribed every 10°, with months and zodiac in French.
-The sun sits on top of the central column.
-The Earth and moon are at the end of a three gear transmission that keeps the earth’s axis aligned with the celestial poles.
-There are nine ivory balls, each on bent steel ribbons.
-Four of these are small balls mounted between Mars and Jupiter and these represent the newly discovered planetoids in the asteroid belt.
-Uranus is the last planet to be shown, so it was made after 1781.
-This armillary predates a discovery of Neptune- discovered in 1846.
+French Copernican armillary sphere, on an ebonized wooden column.
+Bass rings representing the equinoctial and solstitial colures .
+Ecliptic dial inscribed every 10°, with months/zodiac in French.
+Sun sits atop the central column.
+Earth & moon are at end of a 3-gear transmission, keeping earth’s axis aligned with celestial poles.
+Nine ivory balls, on bent steel ribbons.
+The 4 balls mounted between Mars and Jupiter represent the newly discovered planetoids in the asteroid belt.
+Uranus, the last planet shown, indicates a post-1781 build.
+The lack of Neptune indicates this armillary was likely constructed before its discovery in 1846.
+Circa early 1800's.

 20th Century